Sayo-nika/Backend/README.md

 Sayonika uses a Microservice layout for serving its mod listing.
 This means, each component has to be deployed individually but increases fault tolerance.

-Sayonika server is built with Flask and :heart:.
+Sayonika server is built with Flask, Micro, and :heart:.

 ## Running

-Sayonika requires Python to run.
-Go to the [Python website](https://python.org) to get a copy.
+Sayonika requires Python and Node.js to run.
+Go to the [Python website](https://python.org) to get the latest Python and [Node.js Site](https://nodejs.org) for Node.js.

-Then, clone the repository and run `python -m pip install -r requirements.txt`.
+Then, clone the repository and run `python -m pip install -r requirements.txt` and `npm i --save`.

 ## Contributing